 When the body was removed from the house, it was taken out head first so that it would be unable to call for others to follow it.

-Formal attire was a way of a family to express their inner feelings.
+Formal attire was a way for a family to express their inner feelings.
 There were certain rules as to who wore what and for how long.
 It was outlined in popular manuals which were staple items of a Victorian housewife to refer to so that custom was properly followed.
 Clothes were generally black and expressed the deepest period of mourning.
 Women would wear black dresses trimmed with crepe.
 After a certain period, the crepe could be removed.
-They also had specific hair combs, head pieces, hats, veils, gloves and purses.
+They also had specific hair combs, headpieces, hats, veils, gloves, and purses.
 It was a whole ensemble.
 Jewelry was limited and often contained a lock of hair of the deceased.
-Men only had to wear dark suits with black gloves, hatbands and cravats.
+Men only had to wear dark suits with black gloves, hatbands, and cravats.
 Children were not expected to wear mourning clothes.

 It was considered bad luck to recycle mourning clothes for another death.
 This meant a whole new wardrobe each time someone passed.
 It was a very costly process to mourn a loved one.

-As a way to honour a loved one and have a physical memory, middle to upper class family would have portraits painted of the deceased.
+As a way to honour a loved one and have a physical memory of them, middle to upper-class families would have portraits painted of the deceased.
 Once photography was introduced, it became a more affordable option and post mortem photography became the norm.
-A lot of children sadly died of disease during these time and had never had a photograph taken, so this was a way the family could keep their memory alive.
+A lot of children sadly died of disease during these times and had never had a photograph taken, so this was a way the family could keep their memory alive.
 One of the problems with post mortem photography was the fact that you were dealing with a lifeless body.
 Head clamps and posing stands were created.
 People were put in positions and family members would pose with them in family portraits.
-Sometimes, the pupils of the eyes were painted black and rosy cheeks painted on to give a more life like appearance.
+Sometimes, the pupils of the eyes were painted black and rosy cheeks painted on to give a more life-like appearance.

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!